FHOOEAIST/geofiles/README.md

   - Scaling factor
   - Translation
   - Rotation
-- Arbitrary meta information:
+- Arbitrary meta information, with three fixed keys:
   - Global per file such as:
-    - Translation unit: any unit can be used.
+    - Translation unit (`tu`): any unit can be used.
 The present project only supports transformations with metres (m)
-    - Rotation unit: any unit can be used.
+    - Rotation unit (`ru`: any unit can be used.
 The present project only supports transformations with degrees (deg)
-  - Local per object (such as type information)
+  - Local per object
+    - Type (`type`): Type of the geo-object such as Building, Car, etc.

 ### GeoOBJ